Converg3nce/matic-docs/docs/faq.md

 ## Why Matic Token is required?

-We intend to build Matic as a general purpose scaling solution for public blockchains.
+- We intend to build Matic as a general purpose scaling solution for public blockchains.
 As in future there can be multiple base chains like Ethereum, its not favourable to build the Staker ecosystem on any other asset than Matic's own token.

-Appcoin security model - i.e when the consensus participants have their stakes in Matic tokens, they have a strong economic disincentive to not act in the disinterest of the network
+- Appcoin security model - i.e when the consensus participants have their stakes in Matic tokens, they have a strong economic disincentive to not act in the disinterest of the network.

-No dependency on Ethereum as if in future there’s some existential threat on Ethereum, Matic token holders and stakers can simply move to other blockchains like NEO and EOS.
-While if we allow people to stake only in Ether, then it makes us platform dependent.
+- Though Matic believes in the long term success of Ethereum but if in future there’s some existential threat on Ethereum, having Matic tokens as a separate asset enables Matic token holders and stakers to simply move to other blockchains as basechain

-Since the PoS ecosystem requires high value stakes to safeguard the network, Staking in Ethereum or any other base chain would make it financially not viable for us to setup the base blockchain infrastructure.
+- Since the PoS ecosystem requires high value stakes to safeguard the network, Staking in Ethereum or any other base chain would make it financially not viable for us to setup the base blockchain infrastructure.

 ## Do you have prototype or demo to show to the public yet?